Emergency Dentist Irvine, CA

 Learn More About How Emergency Dental Care Can Help You

 A dental emergency can be frightening, and it is important to seek medical attention as quickly as possible.
 Our practitioners can treat your problem to relieve mouth pain quickly.
-Call Sedation and Implant Dentistry Irvine at 949-258-9682 today to schedule an appointment in Irvine.
+Call Total Care Implant Dentistry at 949-258-9682 today to schedule an appointment in Irvine.

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Clinical Terms.
 2021

 - Total Care Implant Dentistry was established in 2011.

 - We accept the following payment methods: American Express, Cash, Check, Discover, MasterCard, and Visa

 - We serve patients from the following counties: Orange County